 The Pension Schemes Act 2017 introduces a definition of 'master trust'.
 You should assess whether your pension scheme meets this definition.

-If you run a scheme defined as a master trust you will need to comply with certain duties set out in the 2017 Act.
-This includes applying for authorisation before 1 April 2019 and reporting triggering events.
+If you run a scheme defined as a master trust, you must be authorised by us and need to comply with certain duties set out in the 2017 Act.

 Schemes defined as a master trust

 A master trust is defined as an occupational pension scheme that:

 - is used, or intended to be used, by two or more employers

 - is not used, or intended to be used, only by employers which are connected with each other

 - is not a public service pension scheme

 A master trust may also be a group of schemes, none of which are already master trusts, which provide money purchase benefits, and where each scheme in the group is under 'common control' with other schemes in the group.
 We refer to this group of schemes as ‘cluster schemes’ in our master trust code of practice.

 If your scheme also offers other benefits, the duties will generally only apply to the money purchase benefits provision.
 If you are unsure how this applies to your scheme, you should seek advice.

 You can use our step-by-step guide to check if your scheme meets the definition of a master trust.